TuanNguyen27/Delegate/README.md

 - Captures and displays the complete delegation process
 - Shows LLM → SLM communication in real-time
 - Includes example problems at different difficulty levels

+**`prompts.py`** - Centralized prompt library
+- All prompts used across experiments in one place
+- Separate versions for experiments vs demos
+- Helper functions for easy access: `get_llm_baseline_prompt()`, `get_router_instructions()`
+- Includes versioning and changelog for tracking prompt changes
+- Template for creating custom prompts for new domains
+- Run standalone to see all prompts: `python prompts.py`

 #### Standalone Experiment Scripts